Saucony Peregrine 16 trail running shoe review 2026

 Durability – 9/10

-This is a durable shoe and easily lasts 400+ miles for most people.
-I like to retire my Saucony Peregrine shoes at about 300 miles.
+This is a durable shoe and lasts 400+ miles for most hikers.
+I replace my Saucony Peregrine shoes at about 300 miles.
 But that is a personal preference.
-As mentioned, the lug treads wore 1.5mm at worst in the front toe area.
-The new Saucony Peregrine 16s appear more durable than the Peregrine 15s.
-I will have a clear view of that by April 2026 as I continue my testing of the 16s.
+The lug treads wore down only 1.5mm at most in the front under toes area of the Peregrine 15s.
+Really insignificant wear for the mileage.

 Overall score – 8.9/10